 Thankfully, she recovered!
 However, Gary’s father suddenly was diagnosed with kidney and lung cancer.
 Unlike Gary’s mother, his father lost his fight mere months after turning 53.
 With his mother’s recovery in remission, Gary returned back to school and become the first member of his family to earn a college diploma.

 Gary started his career as a substitute teacher, where he witnessed firsthand the dedication and sacrifices teachers endure.
 Yet, as the economy slowly recovered, the reality of finding a full-time job as a social studies teacher in Michigan looked bleak.
 Unwilling to leave Michigan, Gary made the decision to look for employment outside of education.
 After exploring different careers, Gary chose to work in the transportation industry.
-Today, Gary is a manager.
-His responsibilities include negotiating and meeting customer ocean import shipping demands for Ford Motor Company as part of DHL Supply Chain.
+Today, Gary is a business manager at DHL Supply Chain.

 Gary is happily married to his beautiful wife Bridget.
-Together they are raising their infant son, Gary Jr. and two boisterous cats Snowshoe and Charlie.
-They are actively involved in the community and parishioners at St. Frances Cabrini Catholic Church.
+Together they are raising their two sons, Gary Jr. and Frankie.
+Along with their sons, the Schlack Family consists of two boisterous cats, Snowshoe and Charlie.